picking up a poisonous snake by the wrong end."

 All this grasping and clinging is totally understandable, of course.
 It's all part of the human condition.
 And growing up as we have in a patently materialistic society, with few, if any, role models for Practice, we are quite fortunate to come across these Teachings at all.
 To actually come to embrace the ideas and adopt the practices that help cultivate the ability to navigate what Pema Chodron calls the "fundamental ambiguity of being a human being" is a rare and precious gift.
 Being able to really dig it is icing on the cake.

-I am so grateful to the Teachers and Teachings that moved me to walk this path -- and actually Sit still long enough over a period of time to get a sense of what Alan Watts called the Wisdom of Insecurity.
+I am so grateful to the Teachers and Teachings that moved me to walk this path.
+They helped propel me to Sit Still long enough over a period of time to get a better sense of what Alan Watts called the Wisdom of Insecurity and incorporate it into my day to day life.
 I've always been sort of an insecure wise guy anyhow -- and now it's a lot more fun.

 It just takes Practice.

 In fact, at this point, I know that it will take what the Zennies call Ceaseless Practice, because I am mostly conditioned to be a real bozo.
-But, after all these years I have come to trust that my heart is in the right place.
-In my heart of hearts, I know that I'm here to try to help out.
-As I continue to open my heart and clear my mind in this effort, the One Love will continue to have my back as I dance and stumble ahead toward my final curtain call.
-(It would be nice to go out with a bow, no?)
+(I'm also surrounded and immersed in a society that often advocates and supports human ego, with it's manifestations of greed, hatred, and delusion. ) But, after all these years I have come to trust.
+I know my heart's in the right place.
+I know that I'm here trying to help alleviate suffering.

 The Last Laugh?

-"No sweat man.
-The Void is Full of It!"
+"No sweat, dude.
+The Great Void is Full of It!"